AparnaJoshi007/explained/content/2020-09-03-trustless-authentication-system.md

 }
 ```

 When the user signs up, the user's public credentials will be created using the cryptographic proof provided by the user.
-Once the credentials are created, we are only storing the `Nu.Id` of the user in the system.
-This `Nu.Id` is similar to a public ssh key.
+Once the credentials are created, we are only storing the `nu/id` of the user in the system.
+This `nu/id` is similar to a public ssh key.
 One cannot determine any information about the user by obtaining this id.
 It is also publically available.
 When the user profile is created, the public credentials are also added to ethereum's rinkeby network (**This is available only during preview time**).

 ![rinkeby](https://i.imgur.com/9B0SnNy.png)